torch_geometric.data

 Defines the attributes of a

-implementations can define a different ordering by overridingEdgeAttr.__init__()
+GraphStoreimplementations can define a different ordering by overridingEdgeAttr.__init__().

 - download_url(url: str, folder: str, log: bool = True, filename: Optional[str] = None)[source]